Expert Reviews – Kenya

 Kenya is so easy to get to – just eight hours away by air from London.
 Fly overnight and you can be in the bush in good time for lunch.
 Even before you arrive in Nairobi you can see giraffes wandering under the flight path in the city’s adjoining national park.
 Nairobi is where the whole safari industry kicked off and today it’s still the springboard for Kenyan safaris.
 Nowadays most visitors fly into the bush from Wilson, the world’s busiest airport for light aircraft.
 Prices are reasonable and distances short.

-The Masai Mara, Kenya’s must-see wildlife destination is just a 45-minute hop away.
+The Masai Mara, Kenya’s must-see wildlife destination, is just a 45-minute hop away.
 You could easily spend your entire holiday here; but then you would miss out on Kenya’s incredible diversity, which ranges from the frost-shattered pinnacles of Mt Kenya and the cloud forests of the Aberdares to the flamingo lakes of the Great Rift Valley and the spectacular elephant strongholds of Tsavo and Amboseli.
 I would always include the Chyulu Hills among my top Kenyan destinations, together with Lewa on the Laikipia Plateau.
-And afterwards, where better to wash off the dust of a perfect safari than on the laid-back island of Lamu; or a barefoot luxury beach lodge such as Kiwayu on Kenya’s fabulous coral coast?
+And afterwards, where better to wash off the dust of a perfect safari than on the laid-back island of Lamu; or a barefoot luxury beach lodge on Kenya’s fabulous coral coast?

 Nana is a travel writer and author of multiple guidebooks, including the Lonely Planet guides to Africa, Zambia & Malawi and South Africa.